 Tórshavn has received the honour where settlers established their first parliament (ting) in Tórshavn in 825 on Tinganes.
 Local tings were established in different parts of the islands.

-This period saw many constructions and fortifications as pirate attacks were common during that period in Torshavn.
-A small fort, 'Skansin’ was built by the Faroese naval hero and trader ‘Magnus Heinason’ at the north end of the harbor.
-Many inhabitants came in search of work to Torshavn where fishing became their livelihood.
+This period saw many constructions and fortifications as pirate attacks were common during that period in Tórshavn.
+A small fort, 'Skansin', was built by the Faroese naval hero and trader Magnus Heinason at the harbour's north end.
+Many inhabitants came in search of work to Tórshavn, where fishing became their livelihood.

-The unfair conduct by the civil administration in Tórshavn, the monopoly trade, and a major devastation due to a fire outbreak burnt many houses to the ground, where old Faroese records and Gabel's documents were lost.
+The unfair conduct by the civil administration in Tórshavn, the monopoly trade, and major devastation due to a fire outbreak burnt many houses to the ground, where old Faroese records and Gabel's documents were lost.